 First, we need to have net gains in members of individual clubs.
 The more members we have, the more we can accomplish for Pilot.
 Also, many hands make light work.
 Can we talk?
 If you know anyone in your own world who is not a Pilot, please raise your hand.
 I do not think it is impossible that everyone in this room could sponsor a Pilot next year, but it may not be realistic.
 However, some of us can.
 I have asked the Governors to strive for a net gain of three to five members in each of their District’s clubs.
 I believe that is a very possible, very realistic, and very modest goal.
 Can we talk?
 If each club has a 3–5 member net gain, this time next year we would have approximately 1,000 more members than we do today!
 I have already read in a Governor’s Bulletin plans to add younger members.
 Can we talk?
 It’s no secret, we get older ever year!
 If we don’t attract younger members, we will age out!

 Second, I have asked each Governor to work to a charter a club in her District, and hopefully not lose any of the existing Clubs.
 Yes, if that goal is achieved, we can add 19 Clubs this year.
 Some of you, I hope not many, are sitting there thinking, “Well, that won’t happen!” or “I’d like to see that!”.
 Don’t underestimate Pilots!
-Did you know that in 19 , 39 Pilot Clubs were chartered.
+If you look through your Through the Years book there were several years when 17-20 Clubs were chartered in one year.
 Look what resources we have today that they didn’t have.

 We need to help each other with this one.
 I think we concentrate on our own clubs and fail to think about individuals we know in other locations who would be excellent Pilot members.